squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 ## Who is this for?

 - If you work at Microsoft, consider this a large list of bug reports (in particular, see everything labeled 'miscompilation')
-  + If you're [Raymond Chen](https://devblogs.microsoft.com/oldnewthing/author/oldnewthing), then consider this an extension/homage to all the (great, very helpful) blog posts about Windows resources in [The Old New Thing](https://devblogs.microsoft.com/oldnewthing/)
+  + If you're [Raymond Chen](https://devblogs.microsoft.com/oldnewthing/author/oldnewthing), then consider this an extension/homage to all the (fantastic, very helpful) blog posts about Windows resources in [The Old New Thing](https://devblogs.microsoft.com/oldnewthing/)
 - If you are a contributor to `llvm-rc`, `windres`, or `wrc`, consider this a long list of behaviors to test for (if strict compatibility is a goal)
 - If you are none of the above, consider this an entertaining list of bizarre bugs/edge cases